slott56/py-web-tool/pyweb.rst

     the parameters required to process the input file.

-2. Create a ``Web`` instance, *w* and set the Web's *sourceFileName* from the WebReader's *fileName*.
+2. Create a ``Web`` instance, *w* and set the Web's *sourceFileName* from the WebReader's *filePath*.

 3. Perform the given command, typically a ``ActionSequence``, which does some combination of load, tangle the output files and